Hadoop Python MapReduce Tutorial for Beginners

 A Complex Example in Python

-Check out my Real World Hadoop Guide for Python to see how to join two datasets together using python.
+Check out my advanced python MapReduce guide to see how to join two datasets together using python.